hnez/SoFi-Report/presentation/src/sofi.md

 ![Samples observed time](diagrams/samples_observed_time.svg)

-- Samples at the same position in the buffer do were not received at the same time
+- Samples at the same position in the buffer were not received at the same time
 - Because of high sample-rates & slow startup the offset may be thousands of samples